 #10 Taking Social Security

 Depending on age and need, it may or may not make sense to start taking social security upon retirement.
 Considerations may include income needs, market conditions, and health.
-However, if the money is in need, it probably just makes sense to take it.
+However, taking it may make sense if the money is in need.

 Everyone loves tax-free money, but the decision to convert largely hinges on maximizing the long-term benefit of levy-free deferral.
 The first few retirement years may represent an opportunity to convert taxable money into Roth money.